 It's difficult to think of a type of performance that the Adrienne Arsht Center for the Performing Arts of Miami-Dade County doesn't offer... and that was the plan all along.

-The mammoth center, which debuted in October 2007 after a quarter century of planning, has delivered what it promised: a foundation for some of South Florida's biggest arts groups - Florida Concert Association, Florida Grand Opera, Miami City Ballet and New World Symphony - to stage their most ambitious works; and a magnet for music, dance, theater and performing arts companies from around the world.
+The mammoth center, which debuted in October 2006 after a quarter century of planning, has delivered what it promised: a foundation for some of South Florida's biggest arts groups - Florida Concert Association, Florida Grand Opera, Miami City Ballet, Miami Symphony Orchestra, and New World Symphony - to stage their most ambitious program.
+It's also a magnet for music, dance, theater and performing arts companies from around the world.

 So go ahead: Act like you own the place - because, after all, you do.